XSS3cut10n3r/WorldCup26/README.md

 4. **Allow the workflows to push.** **Settings → Actions → General →
    Workflow permissions** → select **Read and write permissions** → Save.
-   (All three workflows commit back to the repo, so this covers them all.)
+   (Every workflow commits back to the repo, so this covers them all.)

 5. **Turn on GitHub Pages.** **Settings → Pages** → under *Build and deployment*, set Source to **Deploy from a branch**, branch **main**,